 (9) The linoleum flooring had been removed from the entire bathroom, leaving the bare concrete slab exposed.

-(10) The original toilet had been removed by John and replaced by John with an inferior toilet which leaked from the tank, and installed improperly so it leaked from the base.
+(10) The original toilet had been removed and replaced with an inferior toilet which leaked from the tank, and installed improperly so it leaked from the base.

-(11) John had removed the original sink and vanity cabinet in the bathroom, and replaced it with a broken sink, which leaked through a crack in the porcelain, causing water to puddle on the floor.
+(11) The original sink and vanity cabinet in the bathroom had been removed, and replaced with a broken sink, which leaked through a crack in the porcelain, causing water to puddle on the floor.

-(12) When replacing the toilet or as an additional act of intentional sabotage, John had put foreign objects down the sewer line, causing a large clog, which took a plumber quite a while to extract.
+(12) When replacing the toilet or possibly as an additional act of intentional sabotage, foreign objects had been put down the sewer line, causing a large clog, which took a plumber quite a while to extract.

-(13) John removed original faucet parts from the shower and replaced them with parts which did not fit correctly, causing a leak and resulting in mold in the bathroom.
+(13) Original faucet parts had been removed from the shower and replaced with parts which did not fit correctly, causing a leak and resulting in mold in the bathroom.

-(14) John had disconnected some of the plumbing, so that water was leaking onto the floor of the unit.
+(14) Some of the plumbing had been disconnected, so that water was leaking onto the floor of the unit.
 Hence there had been extensive leaking for some time, such that the entire subfloor in the kitchen area was moldy and had to be replaced.
-(15) John had removed all the carpeting from the apartment, exposing the concrete slab.
-His filthy bed sat next to water puddles on the concrete slab when the owner regained access on March 12 2015 after the Sheriff evicted John that day.
+(15) All the carpeting had been removed from the apartment, exposing the concrete slab.
+A filthy bed sat next to water puddles on the concrete slab when the owner regained access on March 12 2015 after the Sheriff evicted John that day.

-(16) John had apparently done some electrical work himself, the result of which, was that some 110Volt outlets had been changed to 220 Volt outlets, causing a dangerous situation and one which would destroy any appliances plugged into those outlets.
-(17) Blinds had been torn off the windows (18) JOhn had removed a built-in screen from the front door and replaced it with one that did not fit correctly (19) John had two dogs, (violating the rental agreement which stated only one dog was allowed) which peed on the carpet and floor in the apartment, damaging the floor.
+(16) Unauthorized electrical work had been done (not by Edith’s repair persons) the result of which, was that some 110Volt outlets had been changed to 220 Volt outlets, causing a dangerous situation and one which would destroy any appliances plugged into those outlets.
+(17) Blinds had been torn off the windows (18) A built in screen had been removed from the front door and replaced with one that did not fit correctly (19) There were 2 dogs living in the unit, violating the rental agreement which stated only one dog was allowed, and they apparently peed on the carpet and floor in the apartment, damaging the floor, as urine damaged flooring was discovered after John was evicted.
 (20) The kitchen sink drain had been disconnected, resulting in leaks and a clog.
 (21) Wood trim had been torn off some of the windows and doors.
 (22) One of the windows was half missing, the lower sash having been removed.

 (23) One of the window panes had been smashed, and the broken window covered with a board.